DJrMartin/Multimodale_data_for_prediction/README.md

 If you use this resource in your research, please cite it as:

-> [Martin D. et al.] *Multi-omics spectral datasets in a murine model of liver dysfunctions*.
+> [Martin D. et al.] *Sequential integration of multimodal data from serum improves the predictive performance of hepatic lipid accumulation in mice.*.
 GitHub Repository, [2025].

 ## Contact